phonopy/phono3py/example/NaCl-alm/README.md

 This is the example of NaCl calculation.
-Since all atoms are displaced, to obtain force constants, an external force constants calculator is necessary, i.e., build-in force constants calculator has no ability to compute force constants for such dataset.
+Since all atoms are displaced, to obtain force constants, an external force constants calculator is necessary, i.e., built-in force constants calculator has no ability to compute force constants for such dataset.
 In this example, ALM is used.
 See https://phonopy.github.io/phonopy/setting-tags.html#alm.
 The easiest way to install ALM is to use conda.